aditychaurasiya/Customer-Segmentation-and-Credit-Risk-Analysis/README.md

 | NETWORTH | Total net worth of household, 2019 dollars |
 | NHNFIN | total non-financial assets excluding principal residences, 2019 dollars |
 | NFIN | Total value of non-financial assets held by household, 2019 dollars |

-_The above do not represent the **entirety** of the features in the dataset but rather commonly used features for this particular project.For details on full glossary and documentation visit the Survey Documentation and Analysis [codebook](https://sda.berkeley.edu/sdaweb/docs/scfcomb2019/DOC/hcbk.htm) as processed and compiled by the [University of California, Berkeley](https://www.berkeley.edu/)_

-# Acknowledgement
-This Dataset is created from [2019 Survey of Consumer Finances](https://www.federalreserve.gov/econres/scfindex.htm) through [WorldQuant University](https://learn.wqu.edu/programs) Applied Data Science Lab  project assessment.

-Special thanks to [Professor Nicholas Cifuentes-Goodbody](https://www.linkedin.com/in/ncgoodbody/) for this project 🙏.

-If you're interested in learning more about this dataset, or clustering in general, some projects that served as inspiration for this project are:
-- Hennig, C., & Liao, T. F. (2013).
-"How to find an appropriate clustering for mixed-type variables with application to socio-economic stratification."
-Journal of the Royal Statistical Society: Series C (Applied Statistics), 62(3), 309–369. [https://doi.org/10.1111/j.1467-9876.2012.01066.](https://rss.onlinelibrary.wiley.com/doi/10.1111/j.1467-9876.2012.01066.x)
-- Tatsat, H., Puri, S., & Lookabaugh, B. (2020).
-Machine learning and data science blueprints for finance: From building trading strategies to robo-advisors using Python.
-O’Reilly. [https://github.com/tatsath/fin-ml.](https://github.com/tatsath/fin-ml)